 How many devices can I protect at once?

 Most providers support 5–6 devices simultaneously, with some like Surfshark offering unlimited connections.
 If you have a large household, consider a plan with more connections.
+Proxy vpn edge: best practices for secure browsing, geo-restriction bypass, setup tips, and top alternatives 2026

 Do VPNs help with online privacy beyond hiding my IP?